dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 * but soon you'll build a story of your product that you'll pitch
 * and it'll be based on a story of the problem you are solving
 * i love telling stories
+* story is how we get someone interested

 ---
 name: Stories -> Pitches